What is the standard enthalpy change for the combustion of one mo... | Channels for Pearson+

 1

-To find the enthalpy change for the combustion of one mole of benzene, recognize that the given ΔHrxn° corresponds to 2 moles of C6H6.
+Identify that the standard enthalpy change provided is for the combustion of 2 moles of benzene.
+To find the enthalpy change for 1 mole, you need to divide the given ΔHrxn° by 2.

-Use the relationship: ΔH for 1 mole = (ΔH for 2 moles) / 2.
-This is because the reaction as written involves 2 moles of benzene.
+Use the formula for calculating the enthalpy change per mole: ΔH per mole = ΔHrxn° / number of moles of benzene.
+Here, ΔHrxn° = -6534 kJ and the number of moles = 2.

-Calculate the result to find the standard enthalpy change for the combustion of one mole of benzene.
+Perform the division: (-6534 kJ) / 2 to find the enthalpy change for the combustion of one mole of benzene.

+Interpret the result: The calculated value represents the standard enthalpy change for the combustion of one mole of benzene, which is the answer to the problem.

 Watch next